Reign of Terror

-Some Marxist historians argue that such terror was a necessary reaction to the circumstances.
-Others suggest there were additional causes, including ideological and emotional.

-Influences
+Background

 Enlightenment thought

 Enlightenment thought emphasized the importance of rational thinking and began challenging legal and moral foundations of society, providing the leaders of the Reign of Terror with new ideas about the role and structure of government.

-Rousseau's Social Contract argued that each person was born with rights, and they would come together in forming a government that would then protect those rights.
+Jean-Jacques Rousseau's Social Contract argues that each person was born with rights, and they would come together in forming a government that would then protect those rights.
 Under the social contract, the government was required to act for the general will, which represented the interests of everyone rather than a few factions.
-Drawing from the idea of a general will, Robespierre felt that the French Revolution could result in a Republic built for the general will but only once those who fought this ideal were expelled.
+Drawing from the idea of a general will, Robespierre felt that the French Revolution could result in a republic built for the general will but only once those who fought against this ideal were expelled.
 Those who resisted the government were deemed "tyrants" fighting against the virtue and honor of the general will.
-The leaders felt that their ideal version of government was threatened from the inside and outside of France, and terror was the only way to preserve the dignity of the Republic created from French Revolution.
+The leaders felt that their ideal version of government was threatened from the inside and outside of France, and terror was the only way to preserve the dignity of the republic created in the French Revolution.

-The writings of Baron de Montesquieu, another Enlightenment thinker of the time, greatly influenced Robespierre as well.
-Montesquieu's Spirit of the Laws defines a core principle of a democratic government: virtue—described as "the love of laws and of our country."
-In Robespierre's speech to the National Convention on 5 February 1794, titled "Virtue & Terror", he regards virtue as being the "fundamental principle of popular or democratic government."
+The writings of Baron de Montesquieu, another Enlightenment thinker of the time, also greatly influenced Robespierre.
+Montesquieu's The Spirit of Law defines a core principle of a democratic government: virtue—described as "the love of laws and of our country."
+In Robespierre's speech to the National Convention on 5 February 1794, he regards virtue as being the "fundamental principle of popular or democratic government."
 This was, in fact, the same virtue defined by Montesquieu almost 50 years prior.
-Robespierre believed that the virtue needed for any democratic government was extremely lacking in the French people.
+Robespierre believed the virtue needed for any democratic government was extremely lacking in the French people.
 As a result, he decided to weed out those he believed could never possess this virtue.
-The result was a continual push towards Terror.
-The Convention used this as justification for the course of action to "crush the enemies of the revolution…let the laws be executed…and let liberty be saved."
+The result was a continual push towards terror.
+The convention used this as justification for the course of action to "crush the enemies of the revolution…let the laws be executed…and let liberty be saved."